A Joint Time-frequency Domain Transformer for Multivariate Time Series Forecasting: Methods

-Compared to the original router mechanism, the proposed LRA significantly reduces the number of parameters, making it less prone to overfitting.
-The method employs a time-frequency-independent (TFI) configuration, allowing routers and position embedding to be shared across all time and frequency points.
-It replaces the MSA in a Transformer by a lightweight MSA (LMSA) and linear projection.
-LMSA aggregates messages from all channels using shared routers as queries and channel vectors as keys and values.
-A compact learnable position embedding is incorporated into the LMSA outputs.
-Instead of using another MSA, the received messages are distributed among channels through linear projection.
-Subsequently, the shortcut connection, layer normalization (LayerNorm) \citep{layernorm}, and multi-layer feedforward network (denoted by MLP) are applied in the same manner as in the Transformer.
+Figure \ref{FIG_LRA} illustrates the structure of LRA.
+It replaces the resource-intensive multi-head self-attention (MSA) in a channel-wise Transformer encoder with a lightweight multi-head self-attention (LMSA).
+LMSA utilizes short learnable queries to aggregate messages from all channels into a low-rank space.
+Additionally, a compact learnable position embedding is added to the LMSA outputs to account for position within the low-rank space.
+The resulting outputs are mapped to match the number of channels through linear projection, distributing the aggregated messages among the channels.
+The results are duplicated in the time-frequency dimension, following the TFI setting.
+Subsequently, the shortcut connection, layer normalization (LayerNorm) \citep{layernorm}, and multi-layer feedforward network (denoted by MLP) are applied in the same manner as in the Transformer encoder.

-The LMSA is a simplified version of the MSA, in which the linear projection for queries is ommitted, and the keys and values share the same linear projection.
-Denote the standard attention by
+The LMSA is a simplified version of the MSA with reduced computational requirements and parameters.
+In the LMSA, both the keys and values share the same linear projection.
+Because it is used alongside learnable queries, the linear projection for queries is also omitted.
+Denote the standard MSA by

 where $\mathbf{Q}\in \mathbb{R}^{l_q \times d_k}$, $\mathbf{K}, \mathbf{V} \in \mathbb{R}^{l_{kv} \times d_k}$.
 The LMSA is defined as